 Perusing social media might lead you to believe that frugality is the essence of financial literacy.
-That would be a false conclusion.
+Not necessarily.
 Frugal people rarely own airplanes or yachts.
-Financially literate people very well might.
+The 57 percent of Americans who are financially literate and budget-conscious, according to Milken Institute, very well might.

 The common ground between frugality and financial literacy is living within your means.
-But the approach is quite different.
+But the two approaches are quite different.

 This “means equation” says that we get to spend no more than we make.
 The frugality camp focuses on minimizing the expenses side of the equation.
 Unfortunately, neglecting the revenue side can be a big mistake.

 It should be fairly apparent that there’s more room to change the revenue side of the equation than the expense side — at least theoretically.
 Changes to the expense side of the equation are limited to the total of the expenses — you can’t reduce your expenses beyond zero.